Acupuncture for Male Fertility

-Damp Heat: This can occur if the male has suffered with any recurrent genitourinary infection such as prostatitis or chronic low grade untreated infections.
-In Western countries this cause is uncommon because antibiotics are usually used promptly to address any infections.
+Damp Heat: This can occur if the male has suffered from any recurrent genitourinary infection such as prostatitis or chronic low grade untreated infections.
+In Western countries, this cause is uncommon because antibiotics are usually used promptly to address any infections.

 The TCM practitioner then selects specific acupuncture points to help address these conditions and may also prescribe Chinese herbs, and lifestyle and dietary advice.
 Acupuncture treatment may consist of weekly or twice weekly treatments.